 So, if they don’t get the morning routine section of their daily checklist done before a certain time, they have to go to bed 30 minutes early that night.

-We’ve tried to make this a natural consequence in that if they are too tired to get ready for school on time, they must need extra sleep.
+We’ve tried to make this a natural consequence.
+If they are too tired to get ready for school on time, they must need extra sleep.
 It makes sense.

 Want a printable daily schedule for kids already done for you?
-Sign up to print out 2 printable checklists with our morning routine and after-school routine items!
+Go HERE to print out a free printable checklist with our morning routine and after-school routine items!

-And if you’re looking for an editable morning routine chart, check out this printable pack for kids, which includes 3 kids morning routine charts + templates that are customizable. (& SO MUCH MORE!)
+And if you’re looking for an editable morning routine chart, check out this routine pack for kids, which includes 3 kids morning checklists + templates that are customizable. (& SO MUCH MORE!)